MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1dc--dma-common-buffer-vector-error.md

 # Bug Check 0x1DC: DMA\_COMMON\_BUFFER\_VECTOR\_ERROR

 The DMA\_COMMON\_BUFFER\_VECTOR\_ERROR bug check has a value of 0x000001DC.
-It indicates that an driver has misused the DMA vectored common buffer APIs.
+It indicates that a driver has misused the DMA vectored common buffer APIs.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).